abuiles/ember-101/computed-properties-and-observers.md

 ## Computed Properties gotchas

-Computed properties and observers are normally fired whenever we call set on the property they depend on, the downside of this is that they will be recalculated even if the value is the same, also if we are using version 1.7 of Ember there are some bugs that cause computed properties and observers to misbehave under some circumstances.
+Computed properties and observers are normally fired whenever we call set on the property they depend on.
+The downside of this is that they will be recalculated even if the value is the same.
+Also, if we are using version 1.7 of Ember, there are some bugs that cause computed properties and observers to misbehave under some circumstances.

-Some of the bugs have been fixed in  the upcoming version of Ember (1.8) but computed properties and observes are still being called even if the property didn't change.
+Some of the bugs have been fixed in the upcoming version of Ember (1.8), but computed properties and observers are still being called even if the property doesn't change.

-Fortunately for us, [Gavin Joyce](https://twitter.com/gavinjoyce) wrote an **ember-cli-addon** called [ember-computed-change-gate](https://github.com/GavinJoyce/ember-computed-change-gate) which offers an alternative function to define computed properties and fixes observers such that they'll be only called if the property they depend on have changed.
+Fortunately for us, [Gavin Joyce](https://twitter.com/gavinjoyce) wrote an **ember-cli-addon** called [ember-computed-change-gate](https://github.com/GavinJoyce/ember-computed-change-gate) that offers an alternative function to define computed properties and that fixes observers such that they are only called if the property they depend on has changed.

-We can install the addon with `npm i ember-computed-change-gate --save-dev` and use it in our friends model like the following:
+We can install the addon with `npm i ember-computed-change-gate --save-dev` and use it in our friends model like so:

 {title="Using ember-computed-change-gate in app/models/friend.js", lang="JavaScript"}
 ~~~~~~~~